 We walked through the village, inside pine forests, on sandy beaches, above and around cliffs.
 We could hear the wind announcing winter was just around the corner.
 We had great coffee chatting with friendly locals whose life hasn’t changed much since the arrival of tourism.
 One afternoon, a cute dog followed us, chasing rodents hidden in the ground.
 And the horizon: endless Siberian horizon.
 We got to feel how big Russia is: 17 million km² under our feet.

 We spent three days just wandering around Khuzhir.
 One day we walked far through a forest and some very long sandy beaches to reach the beautiful Cape Kharantsy.
 Then we visited the famous Shamanka Rock next to the village.
 The next day all we did was walk about the village soaking up its relaxed atmosphere.
-On the last one we took an excursion to the Cape Sagan-Khushun, colloquially known as the Three Brothers, and the unbelievable Cape Khoboy.
+On the last one we booked an Olkhon Island tour to the Cape Sagan-Khushun, colloquially known as the Three Brothers, and the unbelievable Cape Khoboy.

 Our 2 month journey around Russia yielded 3 favorites.
 In no particular order our top places to visit in Russia are: Solovetsky Islands in the White Sea, Moscow and the Golden Ring, and Olkhon Island on Baikal Lake.
 It’s difficult to describe the whole atmosphere and thanks to the fog even our photos don’t showcase its real beauty.
 I have no doubts that spending a couple of days there rivals the beauty of the Trans-Siberian journey.
 You become one with nature and get to see life as it once was, well, it still is, follow our advice, go there, and experience it yourself.